TytanMikJas/BookSocialNetwork/README.md

 # Features
 User Registration: Users can register for a new account.

 Email Validation: Accounts are activated using secure email validation codes.

 User Authentication: Existing users can log in to their accounts securely.

 Book Management: Users can create, update, share, and archive their books.

 Book Borrowing: Implements necessary checks to determine if a book is borrowable.

 Book Returning: Users can return borrowed books.

 Book Return Approval: Functionality to approve book returns.

+The repo was created thanks to a course by Bouali Ali and is followed by me, because I want to learn new backend technology and frontend technology :)